simone188535/email_template/README.md

 ## email farm

-this is a middleman application that generates html for emails.
-Only one email is setup this way at present, and that is a sample responsive email.
+This is a middleman application that generates html for emails.
+You can view example emails and there setup under the data/examples and source/examples folder.

 TO DEVELOP: